wp-plugins/alo-easymail/readme.txt

 ALO EasyMail Newsletter is a plugin for WordPress that allows to write and send newsletters, and to gather and manage the subscribers.
 It supports internationalization and multilanguage.

+**Here you can see a short screencast:** [How to create and send a newsletter](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-guide/)

 Features:

 * **write and send html/text newsletters, simple like writing posts**